 With a mixer, whip the egg yolks and sugar until doubled in size and pale in color, about 10 minutes.

-In a small cup mix the cocoa and hot water.
+In a small cup mix 2 Tbsp cocoa and 3 Tbsp hot water.
 With the mixer still running, add the cocoa mixture into the egg yolk mixture and whip for another 20 seconds to combine.
 Transfer egg yolk mixture into a different bowl.

 Next, add the whipped egg whites in 3 additions, also being careful not to deflate the batter.